dsosd/knights_of_academia_2020_hackathon/README.md

 ## How to make it yourself

 The project is not yet complete.
-So no way to get it working
+So (currrently) there is no way to get it working

 ---